NunoSempere/nunosempere.github.io/maths-prog/ProgrammingLanguagesIknow.md

 ## Python.

-Representative project: Classifying images in machine learning (no link)
+Representative project: [Machine Learning Demystified](https://nunosempere.github.io/maths-prog/MachineLearningDemystified/).
+In which I fall in love with sklearn, a popular machine learning library for Python.

 Useful for: Mostly everything.

 Personal experience: I learnt Python while young, and used it to program Arduino.
-However, I hadn't used it much, until recently for machine learning.
-I have no complaints, but I'm also a little rusty.
+More recently, I've used it for some machine learning.

 ## R